 CBD oil products could top $20 billion by 2024, even without FDA oversight

-“It’s extremely hard to bring CBD to the market right now, and banking is a huge hurdle,” said Bobby Scott, a co-owner of VESL Oils in Arvada, CO.
+“It’s extremely hard to bring CBD to the market right now, and banking is a huge hurdle,” said Bobby Scott, co-owner of VESL Oils in Arvada, CO.
 “Until recently most banks were not taking CBD clients, who were having to go with credit unions and paying big fees.
 Talking credit card payments can be another big headache.”

 “The current lack of FDA regulation is creating significant confusion in the marketplace.
-FMI respectfully urges FDA to move expeditiously to provide additional clarity and establish a pathway forward for the use of hemp-derived ingredients, including CBD, in FDA-regulated products,” said Leslie G. Sarasin, the president and CEO of the Food Marketing Institute in a statement to the FDA.
+FMI respectfully urges FDA to move expeditiously to provide additional clarity and establish a pathway forward for the use of hemp-derived ingredients, including CBD, in FDA-regulated products,” said Leslie G. Sarasin, the president, and CEO of the Food Marketing Institute in a statement to the FDA.

 Essentially, the FDA has only approved one marketing application for a purified form of CBD for use in the treatment of certain seizure disorders.
 By not regulating CBD products as food additives or holistic supplements, as most CBD producers intend them, the FDA has left an incredibly fast-growing industry in the regulatory lurch, Scott said.

-“According to the FDA we can’t make any claims about the effectiveness of any of our CBD edibles, topical or vape products,” Scott said.
+“According to the FDA we can’t make any claims about the effectiveness of any of our CBD edibles, topical or vape products,” Scott added.
 “We are constantly getting comments on the website, Instagram, order notes, and phone calls about our CBD products helping people, but we can’t list any of them.”

-Banking has proven to be the No. 1 obstacle CBD producers face, including not being able to get a business loan, Scott said.
-But not being able to grow a business through typical social media ads is also problematic.
+“Banking has proven to be the No. 1 obstacle CBD producers face, including not being able to get a business loan”, according to Scott.
+“But not being able to grow a business through typical social media ads is also problematic.”

 Despite this, VESL is unable to obtain a Good Manufacturing Practices Certificate, because of the lack of even temporary FDA rules.
-Such certificates could go a long way in identifying professionally derived CBD oil products to stores and consumers alike.
+Such certificates could go a long way in identifying professionally derived CBD oil products for stores and consumers alike.

 But more so it makes it difficult for consumers to know the purity of the hemp-derived products they ingest or apply.

-“Denver and Colorado have actually been pretty progressive,” Scott said.
+“Denver and Colorado have been pretty progressive,” Scott said.
 “We’re regulated by the Colorado Department of Health and Environment, the same people who regulate food products.

 “You have to have the state license so the state can come out and inspect you like a commercial kitchen.”